aleighwood/sleepTimer/README.md

 ![57118](https://github.com/aleighwood/sleepTimer/assets/86426050/92cfe88e-999b-4309-99ab-769da68fd9dd)
 There are 3 modes of the device:

-In-Bed: Selected when the user goes to bed, the user can trigger the sleep timer at any point (up to an hour after the most recent trigger).
+**In-Bed**: Selected when the user goes to bed, the user can trigger the sleep timer.
 Starts the 'In'Bed' timer

-Reset: The timer will reset if 'Reset' is selected before 'In-Bed' is selected
+**Reset**: The timer will reset if 'Reset' is selected before 'In-Bed' is selected

-Send-Data: Selected when the user wakes up, sleep data is uploaded to a Google Spreadsheet using a webhook and [IFTTT](https://ifttt.com/).
+**Send-Data**: Selected when the user wakes up, sleep data is uploaded to a Google Spreadsheet using a webhook and [IFTTT](https://ifttt.com/).

-The 'Sleep-Timer' is triggered when the user moves there hand over the
+The sleep timer is triggered when the user moves their into the range of the PIR sensors, these may be placed on the floor by the side of your bed for example.
+When the sleep timer is trigged, the device assummes the user will fall asleep within 10 minuets.
+The user can trigger the sleep timer at any point up to 40 minuets after the most recent trigger - after this the trigger is locked so it is not activated when the user wakes up and triggers the PIR sensors.

 # Circuit Diagram
 ![Screenshot 2023-08-20 114150](https://github.com/aleighwood/sleepTimer/assets/86426050/cda6f0f9-e93d-4a6b-82bd-040165173171)